Is multilingual social media for you?

 It goes without saying that local platforms are most effective in the local language.
 A new social media account on the region’s hottest platform is always a smart choice.
 It’s always important to consider cultural trends when targeting Japanese consumers, popular platforms such as LINE LIVE, Doki live et 17 live are now being surpassed by ever more interactive platforms such as SHOWROOM.
 With SHOWROOM, you can engage in live-streaming with your favourite talents, as well as share gifts with them without even having a subscription!

-Remember, social media allows you to reach people, but your content is what will keep them coming back.
-A good translation company can help you avoid awkward or offensive disasters.
+Multilingual social media allows you to reach people, but your online content is what keeps them coming back.
+Investing in good multilingual content creation services can help you avoid awkward or offensive disasters.